PaddlePaddle/PaddleClas/deploy/cpp_infer/readme_en.md

 #### 1.2.2 Direct download and installation

-* Different cuda versions of the Linux inference library (based on GCC 4.8.2) are provided on the [Paddle Inference Library official website](https://www.paddlepaddle.org.cn/documentation/docs/en/advanced_guide/inference_deployment/inference/build_and_install_lib_en.html).
+* Different cuda versions of the Linux inference library (based on GCC 4.8.2) are provided on the [Paddle Inference Library official website](https://www.paddlepaddle.org.cn/documentation/docs/en/develop/guides/05_inference_deployment/inference/build_and_install_lib_en.html).
 You can view and select the appropriate version of the inference library on the official website.

 * Please select the `develop` version.

 * After downloading, use the following method to uncompress.

 ```
-tar -xf fluid_inference.tgz
+tar -xf paddle_inference.tgz
 ```

-Finally you can see the following files in the folder of `fluid_inference/`.
+Finally you can see the following files in the folder of `paddle_inference/`.

 ## 2. Compile and run the demo